-A cadet may be awarded the degree of Bachelor of Science with a major in applied mathematics, chemistry, civil engineering, computer and information sciences, electrical and computer engineering, mechanical engineering, physics, physics (nuclear) or psychology; the degree of Bachelor of Arts may be awarded with a major in economics and business, English, history, international studies and political science, modern languages and cultures, or psychology.
-Either a Bachelor of Science degree or a Bachelor of Arts degree may be awarded in biology, chemistry, physics or psychology.
+A cadet may be awarded the degree of Bachelor of Science with a major in applied mathematics, chemistry, civil engineering, computer and information sciences, electrical and computer engineering, mechanical engineering, physics, physics (nuclear) or psychology; the degree of Bachelor of Arts may be awarded with a major in economics and business, English, history, international studies and political science, or modern languages and cultures.
+Either a Bachelor of Science degree or a Bachelor of Arts degree may be awarded in biology or chemistry.
 Detailed description of majors can be found in The Curricula.